 Notice the different range of common names for the Niger triggerfish?
 This is because no one can agree on the color of this trigger.
 Are they black?
 Blue?
 Purple?
 Teal?
 A combination of all of those shades?
 Yes, to all of the above.
 Niger triggerfish CHANGE color.
 You’ll never catch the same look two days running.
 It’s one of the biggest draws for the species.

 You can even play up the habit by adjusting the lighting in your tank.
 Cooler temperatures will bring out darker shades, while warmer lights will “trigger” the greener side of the spectrum.
-Of course, the ultimate decision resides with the triggerfish itself.
+But, of course, the ultimate decision resides with the triggerfish itself.

 And then there are those famous front teeth.
 Adult Niger triggerfish develop two prominent “fangs.”
-Most will turn a vibrant red color – though it’s not a guarantee.
+Most will turn a vibrant red color – though it’s not guaranteed.
 The teeth constantly grow throughout the fish’s life, and you’ll see them chewing on sponges, coral rubble, and hard-shelled crustaceans to keep those fangs trimmed.
-Against the teal highlighting, the red pops and gives them a sinister grin.
+The red pops against the teal highlighting and gives them a sinister grin.

 Niger triggerfish have the compressed, trapezoidal shape you expect from a trigger.
 It’s cool to look at but not the most streamlined plan for swimming.
 As such, triggers have powerful anal and dorsal fins that allow them to jet through the water.
 The fish also produce a thick covering of mucus that provides less resistance (and the bonus of parasite protection).
 The constant fluttering motion of the fins may look strange compared to other fish, but you’ll never doubt your trigger’s ability to dive around after snacks during feeding time.

 Triggerfish get their name from a dorsal spine on either side of the tail.
-When extended, the spines allow the fish to “lock” into crevices in rocks or coral.
+The spines allow the fish to “lock” into crevices in rocks or coral when extended.
 And it gives them the appearance of a cocked gun.
 (Hence – trigger) The behavior’s key for juvenile Niger triggerfish, but even adults will resort to hiding out when they feel threatened.
 And they use the behavior to rest in caves during the evening hours.

 Considering no one agrees on the precise color of the Niger triggerfish, deciding on the boundaries of their range gets tricky.
-You’ll find those unmistakable red fangs throughout the Indo-Pacific and the Red Sea, though.
+Nevertheless, you’ll find those unmistakable red fangs throughout the Indo-Pacific and the Red Sea.
 They congregate in schools at the edge of coral slopes, allowing the strong current to buoy their less-than-graceful swimming style.

 Identifying individual triggers isn’t the easiest.
 Add in the fact that the Niger triggerfish get along in shoals, and the process gets trickier.
-It’s assumed they live for around a minimum of ten years, though – possibly longer.
+It’s assumed they live for around ten years, though – possibly longer.

 Pairing the prominent, upturned teeth (red or white) with a teal to black coloration, divers spot Niger triggerfish from South Africa, throughout the Great Barrier Reef, New Caledonia, and even up to Fiji and Indonesia.
 The schools duck through reef channels and down along the slopes into the ocean current.
 The “lock” of their dorsal spine and tail prevents them from getting swept out to sea.
 And that current?
 It brings plenty of delicious morsels straight to those waiting teeth.